Reviewing a Report

-Now that you know what forms the basis of the report, let’s take a look at each page individually.
+Now that you know what forms the basis of the report, let’s take a look at each section individually.

 The Summary section is displayed at the top of the main content area of the report.
 It consists of the report title and date as well as several displays of high-level statistics:

 This display indicates the total number of policy violations (excluding low-severity violations), and the number of policy violations within each threat severity from moderate to critical.
 It also displays a count of the total number of components which have violations, again excluding low-severity violations.

 IQ versions 64 and older featured an older version of the Application Composition Report which had a statistics visualization that was very similar to this one but which counted differently.
 While this visualization counts violations, the older one counted violating components.